ibarwick/fbsql/README.md

     fbsql -d localhost:/srv/firebird/employee.fdb -u sysdba -p masterke

-The environment variables ISC_DATABASE, ISC_USER and ISC_PASSWORD are also
+The environment variables `ISC_DATABASE`, `ISC_USER` and `ISC_PASSWORD` are also
 recognized.

 After connecting to Firebird, queries can be executed.
-Enter 'help' for some very basic help, or '\?' for details on available slash commands:
+Enter `help` for some very basic help, or `\?` for details on available slash commands:

     fbsql 0.1.4
-    Connected to Firebird v2.5.2
+    Connected to Firebird v2.5.7 (libfq version 0.1.5dev) SQL> \?
-    SQL> \?
     General
       \copyright             Show fbsql copyright information